IWShi/additional-projects/README.md

 The solver function utilizes BFS to find the shortest possible sequence of moves.

 ## Image Manipulation
-Given images represented as a list of pixels, performs various manipulations on those images.
+Given images represented as lists of pixels, performs various manipulations on those images.
 These manipulations include:
 - Applying an inversion filter to the image
 - Blurring the image
 - Sharpening the image